 New collaboration with International Human Rights Institute for Peace

-The Canadian Museum for Human Rights (CMHR) today announced its first international education agreement, with the International Human Rights Institute for Peace (2idhp), located in Caen, in northwestern France.
+The Canadian Museum for Human Rights (CMHR) today announced its first international education agreement, with the International Human Rights Institute for Peace (2idhp - will open in a new tab), located in Caen, in northwestern France.

 "To truly open our doors to the world, we need to be a global institution for human rights education.
 We need to reach out to institutions like 2idhp, and create partnerships like the one we formalize today," said CMHR President and CEO Stuart Murray during a signing ceremony in Caen today.
 "I look forward to all that we will be able to achieve by working together to jointly promote education on human rights and peace."